From spacetime thermodynamics to Weyl transverse gravity: Equations of motion from Wald entropy in WTDiff-invariant gravity

 Note that, since $\tilde{F}^{\;\:\nu\rho\sigma}_{\mu}$ vanishes in a maximally symmetric spacetime $\delta \tilde{F}^{\;\:\nu\rho\sigma}_{\mu}= \tilde{F}^{\;\:\nu\rho\sigma}_{\mu}$, so we obtain

 where $\tilde{F}^{\;\:\nu\rho\sigma}_{\mu}$ now corresponds to its value for the perturbed metric.
 To simplify the notation, we introduced a tensor

 whose significance will become clear in the following.
-Finally, the area variation equals the expression given by equation~\eqref{dA}.

-In the special case of Weyl transverse gravity, we have seen that the equilibrium condition~\eqref{equilibrium Wald} only applies to perturbations that hold fixed the WTDiff-invariant volume of the geodesic $\left(D-1\right)$-dimensional ball $\Sigma_0$ (as its perturbation corresponds to a work term in the first law of causal diamonds~\cite{Jacobson:2019,Alonso:2022,Alonso:2022b}).
+In the special case of Weyl transverse gravity, we have seen that the equilibrium condition~\eqref{equilibrium Wald} only applies to perturbations that hold fixed the WTDiff-invariant volume of the geodesic $\left(D-1\right)$-dimensional ball $\Sigma_0$ (as its perturbation corresponds to a work term in the first law of causal diamonds~\cite{Jacobson:2019,Jacobson:2019b,Alonso:2022,Alonso:2022b}).
 It has been shown that the former condition translates directly to the case of more general WTDiff-invariant theories of gravity~\cite{Bueno:2017}.
-However, rather than the spatial volume of $\Sigma_0$, one needs to keep fixed its generalised volume $\tilde{\mathcal{W}}$~\cite{Bueno:2017,Alonso:2022b}
+However, rather than the spatial volume of $\Sigma_0$, one needs to keep fixed its generalized volume $\tilde{\mathcal{W}}$, whose perturbation equals~\cite{Bueno:2017,Alonso:2022b}

-where $\tilde{\mathcal{V}}$ denotes the geometric, WTDiff-invariant volume.
-For Weyl transverse gravity, $\tilde{F}^{\lambda}_{\;\:\mu\lambda\nu}$ vanishes and the generalised volume reduces to the geometric one.
-The generalised volume appears in the first law of LCDs in modified theories of gravity instead of the standard volume~\cite{Bueno:2017}.
+where $\tilde{\mathcal{V}}_{\Sigma_0}$ denotes the geometric, WTDiff-invariant volume.
+For Weyl transverse gravity, $\tilde{W}_{\mu\nu}$ vanishes and the generalized volume reduces to the geometric one.
+The generalized volume appears in the first law of LCDs in modified theories of gravity instead of the standard volume~\cite{Bueno:2017}.
 It also must be held fixed to define an LCD Euclidean canonical ensemble in modified theories of gravity~\cite{Tavlayan:2023}.
 Thence, it plays the same role for modified theories of gravity as the geometric WTDiff-invariant volume does for Weyl transverse gravity.
 In conclusion, the entanglement equilibrium condition~\eqref{equilibrium Wald} applies to perturbations obeying $\delta\tilde{\mathcal{W}}=0$.

-Let us impose the condition of constant generalised volume, $\delta\tilde{\mathcal{W}}=0$, on the Wald entropy perturbation.
-Expanding the perturbation of the generalised volume~\eqref{generalised volume} around $P$ in the same way as we have done for Wald entropy (equation~\eqref{dS W}), we find

-where $\delta\tilde{\mathcal{V}}_{\Sigma_0}$ denotes the perturbation of the WTDiff-invariant geometric volume and its expression was already given in equation (\ref{dV}).
-We can see that the previously introduced tensor $\tilde{W}_{\mu\nu}$~\eqref{W tensor} quantifies the departure of the generalised volume perturbation from the geometric one.